ES: Ester Spitz and Pim Kops

 curatorial notes: Behind the Exhibition: ES

 To curate ES is to hold a dialogue between past and present, interior and exterior, word and image.
-It is to create a space where consciousness is mirrored back, and where viewers may find themselves reflected in the theatre of being.
+It is to create a space where consciousness is mirrored back, and where what is most human—, fragility, and wonder—returns to the surface.

 — Victoria Chapman, Curator